> #SaferInternet4EU Awards - now open for entries

 All applications should clearly indicate impact, scalability and originality of the best practice, and provide clarity of presentation also, as these aspects will form part of the evaluation process.

 - Best practices in any of the EU official languages will be eligible.
-However, applications forms should be completed in English only.
+However, application forms must be completed in English only.

-- There are no requirements for the format or length of resources, programmes or campaigns, although they should have been created/launched in the last two years.
+- There are no specific requirements for the format or length of resources, programmes or campaigns, although they should have been created/launched in the last two years (after 1 March 2016).

 - Only one best practice can be submitted per application.
-However, participants can submit multiple applications, either individually or in groups.
-In the case of group and cross-border projects, the project can only be submitted in one country which is closely linked to the project.
-Nominations of other best practices/achievers are very much welcome as well.
+However, participants can submit multiple applications, either individually or in groups; in the case of group and cross-border projects, the project can only be submitted in one country which is closely linked to the project.
+Nominations of other best practices are very much welcome as well (although you should have the nominees permission to do so).

 - Only best practices submitted through the online form will be accepted.

-- Applications will be excluded if the resources/projects/initiatives have not yet started, or in the case of incomplete applications or applications sent in several parts.
+- Entries will be disqualified if the resources/projects/initiatives have not yet started, or in the case of incomplete applications or applications sent in several parts.